partarstu/agentic_qa_framework/README.md

 * `_BUCKET_NAME`: The name of the Google Cloud Storage bucket used for storing attachments downloaded by Jira MCP server.
+* `_JIRA_ATTACHMENTS_FOLDER`: The name of the folder where attachments from Jira MCP server will be saved, must be the same as 'JIRA_ATTACHMENTS_CLOUD_STORAGE_FOLDER' environment variable
 * `_ALLURE_REPORTS_BUCKET`: The GCS bucket where test execution HTML reports will be stored.
 * `_REQUIREMENTS_REVIEW_AGENT_BASE_URL`: The URL of the deployed Requirements Review Agent.
 * `_TEST_CASE_GENERATION_AGENT_BASE_URL`: The URL of the deployed Test Case Generation Agent.